WsCandy/zRSv2/README.md

 	procedural : false, 			// Procedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
-	visibleSlides : 1, 			// The number of slides visible at anytime, not compatible with fade.
+	visibleSlides : 1, 			// The number of slides visible at any time, not compatible with fade.
     	slideBy: 1,               			// Number of slides to move by.
 Set this to visibleSlides for a paging effect. setVisibleSlides : null,			// Pass an object through to set the number of visible slides depending on view port width. slideSpacing : 0,			// The spacing in pixels between each slide.